Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 Shiki //

-Multifaceted patch for Intel HD graphics Ivy and above.
+Multifaceted patch for Intel HD graphics Ivy and higher.

-Fixes apple crash on boot, disables PAVP for Haswell graphics, and so on.
+Solves apple crashing at boot, disables PAVP for Haswell graphics, and so on.

 HibernationFixup